virli/pngcleaner/README.md

 # pngcleaner

-`pngcleaner` is a command-line tool for cleaning transparent 2D PNG images.
+`pngcleaner` is a command-line tool for cleaning transparent 2D PNG images

 It is intended for sprites, icons, game assets, and other images that use an alpha channel.
 The cleaner removes unwanted stray colour from transparent or